dapr/java-sdk/examples/src/main/java/io/dapr/examples/workflows/README.md

 cd examples
 ```

+### Initialize Dapr

+Run `dapr init` to initialize Dapr in Self-Hosted Mode if it's not already initialized.

 ### Running the demo Workflow worker

 The first Java class to consider is `DemoWorkflowWorker`.
-Its job is to register an implementation of `DemoWorkflow` in the Dapr's workflow runtime engine.
-In `DemoWorkflowWorker.java` file, you will find the `DemoWorkflowWorker` class and the `main` method.
+It's job is to register an implementation of `DemoWorkflow` in Dapr's workflow runtime engine.
+In the `DemoWorkflowWorker.java` file, you will find the `DemoWorkflowWorker` class and the `main` method.
 See the code snippet below:

 ```java
 public class DemoWorkflowWorker {